sesam-io/ais-integration/README.rst

    }

 I got the ``lat`` and ``lon`` test coordinates by opening google maps and picking a random point in the Oslo harbour area.

 According to the tutorial I found, this query should give me all documents with a ``location`` value within 5 kilometers from the search parameter, and sort it on the distance to the same point.
-Savng the file as ``near_oslo.json`` I executed the query against my index using ``curl``:
+Saving the file as ``near_oslo.json`` I executed the query against my index using ``curl``:

 ::

    curl -XGET 'http://172.17.0.2:9200/ships/ship/_search?pretty=true' -d @near_oslo.json

-The pipe's claim turned out to check out - the query returned the following result (I clipped it a bit to shorten the output):
+So the pipe's claim turned out to check out!
+The query returned the following result (I clipped it a bit to shorten the output):

 ::